curroramos/DRONING/Exhibition/README.md

    python hands_detection.py
    ```

-4. The system will start capturing frames from the webcam or the drone's camera.
-It will perform hand detection and gesture recognition in real-time.
+4. A video window will open showing the webcam feed or the Tello drone's camera feed, depending on your configuration.
+You will see hand landmarks and connections being drawn on the screen.

 5. Based on the recognized gestures, the system will generate corresponding commands to control the drone's movements.

-6. Observe the drone's response and adjust your hand gestures accordingly.
+6. Make hand gestures within the camera's view to control the drone:

+Thumb up gesture: Takeoff the drone (if not already flying).
+Thumb down gesture: Land the drone.
+Open palm gesture: Move the drone forward.
+Closed fist gesture: Move the drone backward.
+Ring and middle fingers bent gesture: Perform a flip.
+Index finger up gesture: Move the drone up.
+Index finger down gesture: Move the drone down.
+The recognized gesture will be displayed in the terminal window.

 7. Press `q` to exit the program and safely land the drone.